Maexerich/zadarlabs_arm_ros1/README.md

+# Bugs
+> **Note:** When booting up jetson, remove ethernet cable from jetson's ethernet port.
+For some reason the jetson will not boot properly with this connected!

 # Compatibility
 - ARM system architecture
 - ROS1 Noetic
-- must install dependencies via `sudo ./install_dependencies.sh`
+- must install dependencies via `sudo ./install_dependencies.sh` _(described in more detail below)_

 # Installation
-- install dependencies `sudo ./install_dependencies.sh`
+- install dependencies `sudo ./install_dependencies.sh` _(described in more detail below)_
 - make .AppImage executable: `chmod +x lib/Zadar_Run-aarch64.AppImage`

-# Accessing jetson
+# Accessing jetson / recording data
 Jetson is set up with username and password 'radar'.

+To record data, we use the `zadarlabs_arm_ros1` package with the `master.launch` file.
+There are different ways available to start and stop the recording;
+- via the web-interface (experimental)
+- via ssh & using the terminal (robust, but more advanced) Details on the `master.launch` can be found below.

 ## Web-interface: to record data
 The test setup proposed, includes a self hosted website which can be used to start and stop ros-recordings.